Collections

 History & Legacy

-The Italian Game is one of the oldest recorded openings, analyzed by Italian masters such as Polerio and Greco in the 16th and 17th centuries.
-For most of the romantic era it was the main chess opening and the testing ground for the earliest theoretical ideas about development, king safety, and the initiative.
+The Italian Game is one of the oldest recorded openings, analyzed by Polerio and Greco in the 16th and 17th centuries.
+It was the main opening of the romantic era and the testing ground for early ideas about development, king safety, and the initiative.

 | # | Date | White | Black | Result | Event |